econoalchemist/UpstreamData-VPN/07 Testing Latency.md

 In the first 60-hours the ASIC had 43,263 accepted packets and 87 rejected packets.
 This equates to 0.201% or in other words, 0.201% of the expended resources are not being rewarded.

 After 120-hours the ASIC had 87,330 accepted packets and 187 rejected packets.
-By subtracting the initial 60-hour readings, while the VPN was turned off, 44,067 accepted packets and 100 rejected packets were left.
+By subtracting the initial 60-hour readings (87,330 - 43,263) & (187 - 87), 44,067 accepted packets and 100 rejected packets were left.
 This equates to 0.226%.
 Surprisingly, slightly more of a rejection ratio without the privacy benefits of a VPN given the same amount of time.

 ![](assets/latency1.png)